CraigWoodcock/Spring-Security-6/README.md

 select * from authorities;
 ```

+## Using AWS RDS to Create a MySQL Database.

+Using the previous approach could pose certain risks such as a loss of data due to disaster etc, as the database would be stored locally and then migrated to an aws ec2 instance.
+Another approach could be to create an AWS RDS Database using MySQL, we can then connect MySQL workbench to the AWS RDS instance to create the required fields.
+We can achieve this by executing the same script as in the previous method.

+ ### How to Create an AWS RDS MySQL Database.
+ 1. Sign into AWS Console, head to 'RDS' and Select 'Create Database'.
+ 2. Select 'Standard Create' and then Select 'MySQL' under 'Engine options'.
+ 3. We are only using a small database and so to save costs, be sure to select 'Free Tier' under 'Templates'
+ 4. Now set the database name(this must be unique across all instances owned by your AWS account in the current region), username, password.
+ 5. Under 'Connectivity', We need to change the 'Public Access' setting, We need to choose 'Yes'.
+ 6. If you have a Security Group already then you can select this now.
+If not, create one with inbound rules to allow all traffic on port 3306(MySQL).
+ 7. Now select 'Create Database'
+ 8. Now go to the database settings an copy the 'Endpoint',
+ 9. Head to MySQL workbench, Create a new Connection and paste the endpoint in as the hostname, Ensure the port is 3306, enter the database username, select 'Store in Vault...' and enter the database password.
+Now 'test connection'.
+If successful, press 'OK'.
+ 10. Now we can run the sql script from earlier to create the database and tables.

 ## Configuring the Application to use MySQL database.

 First we need to add the following dependencies to the pom.xml file: